 Growth in Victoria’s clinical trial capability enables our workforce to implement more cancer clinical trials in a broader range of disciplines.
-As a result, cancer patients have access to a diverse, range of clinical trials and a better chance of being eligible.
+As a result, cancer patients have access to a diverse, range of clinical trials, treatments and technologies, and a better chance of being eligible.

 Proven infrastructure and governance delivers

-Cancer clinical trials in Victoria are often conducted by VCCC alliance partners, including Western Health, Royal Children’s Hospital, Royal Women’s Hospital, Royal Melbourne Hospital, Peter MacCallum Cancer Centre, St Vincent’s Hospital and Austin Health.
+Cancer clinical trials in Victoria are regularly conducted by VCCC alliance partners, including Western Health, the Royal Children’s Hospital, the Royal Women’s Hospital, the Royal Melbourne Hospital, Peter MacCallum Cancer Centre, St Vincent’s Hospital and Austin Health.

 This critical mass of successful clinical trial facilities and clinician researchers, have expertise across all phases of clinical trials, as well as proven infrastructure and established governance methods.